 Sometimes, though, a toddler's unwillingness to join in with a family meal is not about any of these 'normal' toddler things.
 It may be that a child is very uncomfortable with eating.
 If a child is a picky eater and has a genuinely anxious reaction to food, they will do whatever it takes to avoid that situation.
-You can read more about food anxiety here (look out for my free guide to helping your food anxious child).
+You can read more about food anxiety here.

 The question to ask yourself is whether the behaviour fits with how your toddler is in other situations.
 If your child isn't great at sitting still for long periods of time and hasn't got the longest attention span, it makes sense that sitting down to a meal could be tricky.
 If they are going through a phase of boundary testing and every request is met with a "NO!", it could be that meals are just another arena for these behaviours.
 However, if this resistance is something you only ever see at mealtimes, maybe food is the problem and you need to look deeper.